-The best destinations for a gay beach wedding, from Mykonos to Cape Town
+The best destinations for a gay beach wedding or lesbian beach wedding, from Mykonos to Cape Town

 Here’s our guide to the best gay beach wedding destinations.
 Combining sun, sea and sand with your nuptials is always a good idea.
 The only question is where are the best beach wedding destinations?
 It takes more than a decent beach to have a successful wedding ceremony.
 You need the infrastructure in place to make it work and the right accommodation options.
 For an LGBT+ wedding, you also need to know that the destination you’re traveling to is gay-friendly.

 We’ll also give you some insights into how gay marriage laws differ from country to country.
 For example, you can have a symbolic gay beach wedding in Greece or a full legal ceremony in French Polynesia.
 There are many options to choose from so let’s see what kind of beach wedding is right for you.
 We have some great LGBT+ wedding packages for you to consider.

 Out Of Office is a luxury tailor-made travel company with a focus on delivering exclusivity and inclusivity.
 Our passion for global adventure is matched only by our deep commitment to delivering exceptional five-star service.

 Everything we do is customised and designed especially for you – our valued customer – based on your exact personal requirements.
 Each member of our team is widely travelled.
 This means you get access to first-rate travel insights and the best possible advice from our team of luxury travel experts.

 French Polynesia is one of the best luxury wedding destinations on earth.
 By some measures, French Polynesia has the bluest waters and softest sands in the world.
 It truly is a tropical paradise, especially the island of Bora Bora.
 The 118 islands and atolls of French Polynesia are spread out over a stretch of water as big as Western Europe.
 It’s a far-flung destination but it’s always worth the long flight.